Noaaan/MythicMetals/PATCHNOTES.md

 Improved the armor textures of hallowed and bronze.
 Added the final ore texture courtesy of Haunted Chest.

+__Balancing changes:__
+Buffed Celestium armors speed trait.
+Increased Celestiums harvest level to mythic, and made the blocks require the same level (same as Metallurgium and the unobtainium block).
+Buffed Metallurgium and Star Platinums base damage by 1.
+Increased Hallowed Armors toughness up to 4, but decreased its durability.

 # 0.11.3
 Split debug command into `/mythicmetals range console` and `/mythicmetals range file`.
 File will dump config into CSV, while console will dump the config in a readable format into chat/logs.